 This is the most basic — and frustrating — mistake.
 Not every smartphone is compatible with eSIM, and many people only discover this after purchasing the plan.

 Want to avoid a headache?
 Check if your phone model supports eSIM.
-Recent models of iPhone (from XR), Google Pixel (from 3 onwards), and some Samsung Galaxy already have support.
-But even so, support may vary by region or carrier.
+Recent iPhone models (from the XR onwards), Google Pixel (from the Pixel 3), and some Samsung Galaxy devices already support it.
+Even so, support can still vary by region or carrier.

 👉 Practical tip: Go to your phone settings and look for "eSIM" or "digital SIM card."
 If the option appears, you're all set.